SignalK/nmea0183-signalk/README.md

 Acknowledgements
 ---------------

-Special thanks to @jamesp for his hard work on node-nmea, whose work somewhat inspired the codecs in this parser.
+Special thanks to @jamesp for his hard work on node-nmea, as his work somewhat inspired the codecs in this parser.
+Even if the codecs look quite different, we wouldn't have gotten to this point without him!